Donald Trump Repurposes An Image From A CNN Reporter For His Rally And Jim Acosta Is Not Impressed

 — Jennifer Jacobs (@JenniferJJacobs) September 26, 2018

 In addition, Trump and Acosta have had a previous clash earlier in the year.
-According to The Hill, at a press conference in the U.K., when asked a question by Acosta, Trump refused to answer.
+According to the Hill, at a press conference in the U.K., when asked a question by Acosta, Trump refused to answer.

 “CNN is fake news,” Trump said at the time.
 “I don’t take questions from CNN.”